entigolabs/entigo-infralib-agent/README.md

 | us            | us-central1             |

 Supported locations can change in the future.
 If configured location starts supporting scheduler then agent will create a new schedule in that location.
 Older schedule must be manually removed, otherwise both schedules will start Job executions.

+#### Oracle

+Scheduling is not yet supported for Oracle Cloud.
+A configured `update_cron` is ignored with a warning; run the agent's update command on an external schedule (e.g. a cron job or CI pipeline) instead.

 ## Migration Helper